swiftlang/swift-evolution/proposals/nnnn-custom-main-and-global-executors.md

 While a good idea, it was decided that this would be better dealt with as a separate proposal.

-### Putting the new `Clock`-based enqueue functions into a protocol

-It would be cleaner to have the new Clock-based enqueue functions in a separate `SchedulingExecutor` protocol.
-However, if we did that, we would need to add `as?
-SchedulingExecutor` runtime casts in various places in the code, and dynamic casts can be expensive.

 ### Adding special support for canonicalizing `Clock`s